ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Decision Making - No Deadlines
+# No External Deadlines

 - Because **we** don't have any - besides those **we** agree on together
 - Because our deadlines are *earliest date* something could happen

+.topnote[long-lived projects]

 ???
 The ASF relies on volunteers (from the Apache perspective) to do our